jberger/Galileo/README.markdown

 you should now be able to visit the site at [localhost:3000](http://localhost:3000).

-The default user is `user` and its password is `pass`.
+The default user is `admin` and its password is `pass`.
 Note that for now passwords are stored in the clear (fix coming)!

 This is by no means a complete project, any comments/pull requests are welcome.